-- Establishment of financial control procedures and authority limits for management; - Approval of an annual budget; - Adoption of a compliance procedure for the purpose of ensuring compliance with the Company's continuous disclosure obligations; and - Adoption of a corporate governance manual which contains other policies to assist the Company to establish and maintain its governance practices. - Maintenance and review of a risk register to identify the Company's material business risks and risk management strategies for these risks.
-The risk register is reviewed half yearly and updated as required.
+- Establishment of financial control procedures and authority limits for management; - · Approval of an annual budget; - Adoption of a compliance procedure for the purpose of ensuring compliance with the Company's continuous disclosure obligations; and - Adoption of a corporate governance manual which contains other policies to assist the Company to establish and maintain its governance practices. - Maintenance and review of a risk register to identify the Company's material business risks and risk management strategies for these risks.
 Management reports to the Board on material business risks at each Board meeting.